-Uniformity of structure, style, and terminology shall be maintained within each publication, as well as within a series of associated publications.
-As far as possible, the structure of associated publications and the numbering of their elements shall be identical.

-The same term or wording shall be used throughout each publication or series of publications to designate a given concept.
+- 2.3.1 Uniformity of structure, style, and terminology shall be maintained within each publication, as well as within a series of associated publications.
+As far as possible, the structure of associated publications and the numbering of their elements shall be identical. - 2.3.2 The same term or wording shall be used throughout each publication or series of publications to designate a given concept.
 The use of an alternative term (synonym) for a concept already defined shall be avoided.
-As far as possible, only one meaning shall be attributed to each term chosen.

-It is important to respect these requirements to ensure understanding of the publication and to take maximum advantage of word processors and computer-aided translation.
+As far as possible, only one meaning shall be attributed to each term chosen. - 2.3.3 It is important to respect these requirements to ensure understanding of the publication and to take maximum advantage of word processors and computer-aided translation.

-Note: The spelling of English texts shall be consistently British or American throughout one Recommendation.
-Words and expressions which have different significations according to British and American usages shall be avoided whenever possible; when this is not possible, a word of the same meaning in the other idiom should be given in parenthesis: for example, ground (earth), aerial (antenna).
+- 2.3.4 The spelling of English texts shall be consistently British or US throughout all parts of a given Recommendation.
+Words and expressions which have different significations according to British and US usages shall be avoided whenever possible; when this is not possible, a word of the same meaning in the other language variant should be given in parentheses: for example, ground (earth), aerial (antenna).
 Local idiomatic expressions should also be avoided.
-Dictionaries are available that identify words and usages that are confined mainly to one part of the world.

-New words or meanings that have not yet entered the standard dictionaries shall be avoided when possible and if they are used, they shall be defined in the text.
+Dictionaries are available that identify words and usages that are confined mainly to one part of the world. - 2.3.5 New words or meanings that have not yet entered the standard dictionaries shall be avoided when possible and if they are used, they shall be defined in the text.